symfony/symfony-docs/setup/new_project_svn.rst

 Subversion repository.
 The development can start with commits in the Subversion repository.

-You can continue to follow along with the :doc:`/page_creation` chapter to learn more about how to configure and develop inside your application.
+You can continue to follow along with the :doc:`/page_creation` article to learn more about how to configure and develop inside your application.

 .. tip::